mcserversoft/documentation/docs/advanced/using-playit.gg-with-mcss.md

 ## Using playit.gg for the web panel {#-using-playit-for-the-panel}

 To use playit.gg for the web panel, first enable the panel following our [documentation page](/webpanel/getting-started).
-After that's done, you can go in the playit.gg user area, in the tunnels section.
+After that's done, you can go into the playit.gg user area, in the tunnels section.
 Here you'll see all the tunnels you created.
 You want to click on the "add tunnel" button.

 ![Image of the tunnel list, containing a total of two tunnels.
 An arrow points to the "add tunnel" button.](/img/docs/playitgg/playittunneladdtunnel.png)
 :::info